In what way are all living organisms on Earth similar? | Channels for Pearson+

 1

-Understand the question: The problem is asking about a universal characteristic shared by all living organisms on Earth.
-Carefully analyze each option to determine which one applies to all living organisms without exception.
+Understand the question: The problem is asking for a universal characteristic shared by all living organisms on Earth.
+This requires identifying a fundamental trait common to all life forms.

-Evaluate the first option: 'They are composed of one or more cells.'
-Recall the cell theory, which states that all living organisms are made up of one or more cells.
-This is a fundamental principle of biology and applies universally to all life forms, including unicellular and multicellular organisms.
+Eliminate incorrect options: Analyze each choice provided.
+For example, not all organisms have a backbone (only vertebrates do), not all perform photosynthesis (e.g., animals and fungi do not), and not all reproduce sexually (many organisms reproduce asexually).

-Evaluate the second option: 'They all reproduce sexually.'
-Consider that not all organisms reproduce sexually.
-Many organisms, such as bacteria, reproduce asexually through processes like binary fission.
-Therefore, this option is not universally true.
+Focus on the correct concept: All living organisms share the characteristic of being composed of one or more cells.
+This is a foundational principle of the cell theory in biology, which states that the cell is the basic unit of life.

 Watch next